7 Genius Ways to Exercise Your Dog Indoors

-This kind of weather can make walking your dog precarious, if not downright dangerous.
-Unfortunately, your dog will still need its daily workout, rain or shine.
+These conditions can make walking your dog precarious, if not downright dangerous.
+Unfortunately, your dog will still need its daily workout.

 I’ve been in this situation many, many times with Toby.
 Minnesota isn’t exactly known for its awesome weather.
-In fact, right now it is -5 degrees.
-Poor Toby can barely walk outside to go to the bathroom, let alone go on long walks.
+And when it’s crazy cold, like -10 degrees, poor Toby can barely walk outside to go to the bathroom, let alone go on long walks.